ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Using the associated Admin(3270) functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These funcations are accessed from either the browsers Administration portal or by logging on to Virtel using it's VTAM interface.
+These functions are accessed from either the browsers Administration portal or by logging on to Virtel using it's VTAM interface.

 Deleting a directory definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^